 Your parents likely wish to stay in their home “as long as they can”.
 But, can they?
 The home itself may be the number one factor in that answer.
 If your Mom had surgery, could she return home and easily navigate caring for herself there?
 Is the home full of trip and safety hazards?

-Start by taking a look at our Room By Room Home Safety Checklist (Click Here to download it for free).
+Start by taking a look at our free Room By Room Home Safety Checklist.
 Consider getting a complete home evaluation with personalized recommendations, if your parents want to age at home.

 Help your aging parents get their financial and legal “ducks in a row”.